Fate of second Woodford fund to be decided on Wed -administrator

 The equity income fund, which comprised more than 10 billion pounds at its peak, was frozen in June after a surge in requests from investors to pull out their cash.
 Hundreds of thousands of retail savers had money trapped in the fund.

-Shares in WPCT, Woodford's only listed fund, tumbled more than 10% at the open on Wednesday, hitting a fresh record low of 30.36 pence.

-The board of the trust said late on Tuesday it was in "advanced discussions" in relation to the ongoing management of WPCT's portfolio and expected to announce details of new management arrangements shortly.
+The board of the trust said late on Tuesday it was in "advanced discussions" in relation to the ongoing management of the portfolio and expected to announce details of new management arrangements shortly.

 "During its three-month notice period, Woodford Investment Management has committed to work collaboratively with the board and its advisers throughout this transition period in order to protect the interests of shareholders," it said in a statement.